Colleges

 3. College Summer Orientation Sessions

 Email your admissions office to see if they're offering a summer orientation.
 These on-campus events are different from the campus visit you completed as a prospective student.
-You’ll get an in-depth look at what it actually means to be a student at that particular college.
-Plus, attending an on-campus event over the summer will help to quell the nerves of arriving to campus in August as an official student.
+You'll get an in-depth look at what it actually means to be a student at that particular college.
+Plus, attending an on-campus event over the summer will help to calm the nerves of arriving to campus in August as an official student.

 4. Summer Job Planning

-Now's the time to begin searching and securing your summer job if you haven’t done so already.
+Now's the time to begin searching and securing your summer job if you haven't done so already.
 A part-time job is great way to either save for college tuition or student living costs, like clothing, late night dinners, and early morning coffee.
+Be sure to look for jobs that include student employee benefits like tuition reimbursement or assistance!

 5. Final High School Transcripts

 Reach out to your high school counselor to ensure they have the correct college choice on record and are forwarding your final school transcripts to the college.
 Don't forget to say thank you for their help this year!
+Use promo code FASTWEB23 to take 23% off Exam Edge test prep.*

 6. Prepare Your College Budget